zorchenhimer/nesasm/README.md

-This is NESasm compiler for NES 6502 assembly, version 3.1 (Latest as of March 2016).
+The O.G.
+NESasm assembler for NES 6502 assembly, version 3.1 (Latest as of March 2016).
 Includes `Makefile` for OS X and other Unix-like OSes.

 ###### Usage